micarraylib/micarraylib/README.md

 ----------------------------------------------------------------------
 TOTAL                                                354      2    99%
 ```
 We have worked hard to test our work in `micarraylib` so far, but we can always improve.
-Please help us writting tests to improve the robustness of `micarraylib`.
-All useful contributions are always welcome.
+Please help us writting tests to make `micarraylib` more robust.
+All constructive contributions and feedback are always welcome.

 ## License
 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]